 - How much space and comfort will be offered?

 Whether you choose a catamaran or a sailing boat depends entirely on your possibilities and ambitions.

 A catamaran is very stable and suitable for beginners or people who do not have much sailing experience.
-The overall experience can be combined here, once through the sails and additionally through two motors, which guarantee speed, if desired.
-In addition, they impress with their comfort, cosiness, spacious cabins and living room.
+The overall experience can be combined here, once through the sails and additionally through two motors, which guarantee speed if desired.
+In addition, they impress with their comfort, coziness, spacious cabins and living room.
 Modern catamarans have a small draught and allow easy access to the shores.

 The intensive sailing feeling, however, can only be guaranteed by the sailboat or sailing yacht.
 Experience and adventure are guaranteed!
 Anyone who strives to be driven by the wind and who likes to fight for every knot of speed is in the right place with this boat selection.

 What is included in the price of renting a boat?

 The price usually includes the lease of the yacht as well as the use of navigation and safety equipment.
 The amount is calculated on a weekly basis without taking into account the number of persons on the boat (however, the number of crew per ship is limited and depends on the size of the ship).

 In addition to the price of the boat rental, the following costs (depending on requirements) are incurred:

 3. cleaning of the yacht (incl. bed linen and towels)

 Is there a possibility of renting a boat in one place, and returning it to another?